FrancescoCrino/ConnectedBusMonitor/Concept.md

 # Connected Bus Monitor - Concept

-Connected Bus Monitor is a service aimed at providing (near) real time estimates of waiting times/proximity and indoor air quality conditions of surface public transport.
+Connected Bus Monitor is a service aimed at providing Near Real-Time updates on indoor air quality conditions of ground public transport.

 # Goals

-The goals of the proposed service are to improve public transport by striving to guarantee
+The goals of the proposed service are to improve public transport by striving to enforce

 1. Sustainability
-2. Reliability
+2. Safety
-3. Affordability
-4. Salubrity and Safety
+3. Salubrity

 The project connects to Open Impact in the area of Urban Regeneration through sustainable mobility.